 - The Boy Jones was renowned for breaking into Buckingham Palace multiple times between 1838 and 1841.
 The last occasion caused a furore since the queen was still recovering from the birth of the Princess Royal and Jones was sentenced to three months’ hard labour.
 After his release, Jones was found loitering around Buckingham Palace and was eventually conscripted into the Navy.
 Thomas Jones later went to Australia where he died on Boxing Day 1893 after falling from a bridge parapet.

-- The Palace of Westminster was severely damaged in a fire on 16 October 1834 after an overheated stove resulted in the House of Commons and the House of Lord being destroyed.
+- The Palace of Westminster was severely damaged in a fire on 16 October 1834 after an overheated stove resulted in the House of Commons and the House of Lords being destroyed.
 After the fire, William IV offered Buckingham Palace as a substitute but the idea was rejected in favour of rebuilding.
 While Parliament continued its business in less damaged areas, a Royal Commission was established to oversee the project and architects were asked to submit ideas.
 The Commission chose Charles Barry’s plan for a Gothic-style palace and the foundation stone was laid by his wife, Sarah, in 1840.
 Albert, as President of the Royal Fine Art Commission, was more involved with the interior decoration of the building.

 - Dash actually died in 1840 and was buried at Adelaide Cottage in Windsor Home Park.